rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

   /dev/md126      5.4G  1.4G  3.8G  28% /
   /dev/md125      923M  100M  761M  12% /boot

+The specific md* device names may vary from install to install, this is why it is a nice idea to have no 2 md devices of equal size ie /boot 1G and swap 1.5G as it can make discerning a partitions function easier in a crash recovery scenario.

-Note that that installer will by default continue this raid building / resync process on first boot which may reduce the systems performance.
+Note that the installer will by default continue this raid building / resync process on first boot which may reduce the systems performance.
 If you are experiencing slow response times on the first boot after install check the raid status using the above cat command.
 On slow hardware it may be advisable to